Meet the 2021 committee

 If you want to chat with us, view "Contact Us"

-We have our own clubhouse located next to the university swimming pool where social events are often held.
+We have our own dive shed located next to the now unused university swimming pool.
+We hold social events and training sessions often.

 Safety is a priority in the Dive Club, and the club and its member's are under the safety of the international Diver's Alert Network (DAN) organization.